Tree marking and tarrifing

 3. Convert into a volume of timber for that species of tree, using a tariff table.

-You may notice lots of different markings in our woodlands.
-Here are the most commonly used marks and what they mean.
+You may notice lots of different markings in our woodlands and forests.
+The most commonly used marks and their meaning are shown below.

 Dots and dashes